Gina Marcello, Ph.D.

 About Dr. Marcello

-Over the past 20 years, Gina has developed multiple curricula for communication, media production, marketing, civic education, and digital media courses.
-Her former positions include: Associate Professor and Chair, Department of Communication, Saint Elizabeth University; Assistant Professor and Program Chair, Digital Communication, Georgian Court University; Assistant Professor, co-author Communication Major, County College of Morris; and corporate training and development facilitator and speaker (Marcello Communications).
+Over the past two decades, Gina has developed and led curricula across communication, media production, marketing, civic education, and digital media studies.
+Her academic leadership includes roles as Associate Professor and Chair of the Communication Department at Saint Elizabeth University, Program Chair of Digital Communication at Georgian Court University, and co-author of the Communication major at County College of Morris.
+Beyond the classroom, she has also brought media literacy to professional and public audiences as a corporate training facilitator and speaker through Marcello Communications.